 If you think about change as challenging, it’s the first step towards making it harder to adopt change.

 “People should realize that I don’t have sympathy for ‘difficult.’
 There are a lot of things in life that are difficult,” adds Schwarzenegger.

-To help you understand the importance of automated experiences, Arnold shared his experiences in politics.
+To help you understand the importance of automated experiences, Arnold shared his experiences in politics as Governor of California.

 “When I was Governor, I had fixed funds on what you could spend on certain programs like education.
 It’s a fixed expenditure.
 Same for healthcare and prisons.”

 “I had something like only 8 percent of discretionary funds.
 There’s very little wiggle room.
 But, knowing what is automatic and knowing what is not help you focus,” says Arnold.

 Arnold recommends creating as many fixed moments in your day as possible.
 Then, you have fewer times where you’ll need to dig deep, be creative, and come up with custom solutions.
 This is good because then you’ll have more energy to dedicate, which means you’ll be more likely to succeed.